RafaelMenesesRibeiro/Highly-Dependable-Systems/hds/server/README.md

 * **Data Params**
    ```
 	{
+		"timestamp" : "a_long",
 		"requestID" : "a_request_ID",
 		"operation" : "buyGood",
 		"from" : "a_buyer_ID",
 		"to" : "a_seller_ID",
 		"signature" : "a_buyer_signature",
 		"goodID" : "a_good_ID",
 		"buyerID" : "a_client_ID",
 		"sellerID" : "a_client_ID",
 		"wrappingOperation" : "transferGood",
 		"wrappingFrom" : "a_seller_ID",
 		"wrappingTo" : "server",
 		"wrappingSignature" : "a_seller_signature"
 	}
   ```

 * **Success Response:**